mdsol/dice_bag/README.md

 and used to populate configuration files from templates.
 Pre-packaged templates for common configuration files are provided.

+Although Rails already supports ERB syntax for its YML configuration files, DiceBag will generate a final static file that will work without keeping your deployment environment variables in sync with your production environment variables.
+For security reasons, these environment may sometimes be different.

+Also DiceBag will work with any kind of text files, not only YML.
+We use it for initializers in Ruby even.

 [1]: http://www.12factor.net/

 ## Install